 We trek from Gorakshep to Kala Pattharhill station hiking.
 Kalapatthar is a mountain black stone locates at an altitude on 5,545m/18,132 ft, one of our highest footsteps of the complete journey.
-Kalapatthar or Kalapattar is famous hill station for watching sunrise and sunset on Everest Himalayan range.
+Kalapatthar or Kalapattar is a famous hill station for watching sunrise and sunset on the Everest Himalayan range.

 You will have an amazing view of Mount Everest, Mt.
 Pumori, mt Lingtren, mt Khumbetse, mount Nuptse, mount Lhotse, Mt.
 Ama Dablam, Mt.
 Thamserku and many more from Kala Patthar.
 After taking photographs, we descend downhill walking to Gorekshep, sandy ground, and meet the entire Nepali crew to descend Pheriche.
 Himalayan Rescue Association Aid Post (HRA Aid post) is available at Pheriche health post where foreign volunteer doctors are providing medical treatment.

 Walk to Tengboche hill, located above rhododendron forest, famous for the oldest monastery of Everest.
-From the monastery, one can enjoy the splendid view of Ama Dablam, green hills, and pristine river.
+From the monastery, one can enjoy the splendid view of Ama Dablam, green hills, and pristine rivers.
 Trek descends from Tyangboche to Namche Bazaar (3440 m ) passing several tiny villages.
 Sanasa and Lagusasa are the most typical tiny village.
 You will catch the way descends from Gokyo valley.
 Finally, we come to Namche Bazaar in the late afternoon.

 It is not the tough but a long day of Everest hiking.
 We trek downhill walking to Lukla airport with the same trail like we use on our ascend.
 It is the last day of our trekking.
 Upon arrival at Lukla, we would get refreshed and take a rest.

 Early morning, we take a breakfast.
 Our guide will check the flight status with the weather.
 We board our early flight to Kathmandu.
 Upon arrival at Tribhuwan International Airport (TIA), our guide will arrange a private vehicle to transfer to your hotel.
 In the afternoon, go shopping or request your guide to discover Kathmandu as his whole day salary is paid at the package price.
 Additionally, if you wish to visit the world heritage sites in Kathmandu with an expert tourist guide in additional cost?

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.